Have you only got 3 days in Prague? That’s great! Check out my Prague 3 day itinerary packed full of the best things to see & do in the city!

 As I’ve already mentioned, Prague is a small city and easy to walk around.
 That means you would’ve passed by a few of these place already while walking around.

 However, each one is well worth a closer look, especially if you want to get some of the best views of the city!
 Some might say I’ve saved the best till last.
 This includes some of the best adventurous things to do in Prague.

 Old Town Square

-It’s impossible not to love the Old Town Square in Prague.
+If you’re looking to visit Prague in 3 days, then you’ll pass through the Old Town Square a fair few times.
 This is the heartbeat of the city and naturally where you’ll find the most tourists too!